ctarver/ILA-DPD/README.md

 The 'params' stuct needs to contain the following:
  - `params.order`: Nonlinear order of the DPD model.
 Must be an odd integer.
+ - `params.use_even`: Should we include even order terms in the model?
+True or False
  - `params.memory_depth`: Memory depth used on each branch of the parllel hammerstein DPD model.
 Can be any positive integer.
  - `params.lag_depth`: Memory lag/lead depth used on each cross term branch of the GMP DPD model.
 Can be any positive integer.
 If 0, then this becomes a parallel Hammerstein memory polynomial.
  - `params.nIterations`: Number of times to go through the indirect learning iterations.
 Can be any positive integer.
 Usually doesn't need to be higher than 4.